kateboden/mom6_dart_tutorial/docs/03-MOM6_DART_Setup.md

 ./xmlchange DATA_ASSIMILATION_CYCLES=<number_of_cycles>
 ```
 STOP_N determines the length of each MOM6 forecast before assimilation
-DATA_SASSIMILATION_CYCLES set the total number of cycles (how long the simulations runs)
+DATA_ASSIMILATION_CYCLES set the total number of cycles (how long the simulations runs)

 ## 4️⃣ Submit the Case